I remember creating my first employee handbook.

 So, off I went and whipped something up.

-Over the next few weeks, I created a massive 60-page, single-spaced monster of a Word document that clocked in at over 17000 words.
-I’d be amazed if our CEO—or anyone else in our organization, for that matter—had ever bothered to read it.
+Over the next few weeks, I created a massive 60-page, single-spaced monster of a Word document that clocked in at over 17,000 words.
+I’d be amazed if our CEO—or anyone else in our organization for that matter—has ever bothered to read it.
 However, at that time many of the handbooks out there looked similar to the one I created.

-Employee handbooks have changed dramatically since then, and I’ve learned a lot about the importance of employee relations since.
+Employee handbooks have changed dramatically since then, and I’ve learned a lot about the importance of employee relations.

-Today, employees expect handbooks to be not only informative (defining every company policy) but also engaging, beautiful, and far easier to read than the 60-page behemoths of yesteryear.
+Today, employees expect handbooks to not only be informative (defining every company policy) but also engaging, beautiful, and far easier to digest than the 60-page behemoths of yesteryear.

 Why Is It Important To Have An Employee Handbook?

 An employee handbook is a repository of information about the organization that existing and new employees can reference and learn from.

 According to a recent survey conducted by People Managing People on LinkedIn, 71% of respondents indicated that their organization already has an employee handbook, while 19% responded that they had plans to develop one, or were in the process of developing one.

 An employee handbook can be extremely beneficial to team members and the entire organization in a number of areas.

 An employee handbook is a critical tool for new hire orientation and onboarding.
 Research by Glassdoor found that organizations with a strong onboarding process improve new hire retention by 82 percent and productivity by over 70 percent.